-The Ford Expedition is a ladder frame full-size SUV that can carry up to nine people.
+The Ford Expedition is a truck-based full-size SUV that can carry up to eight people.
 The SUV comes in XLT, Eddie Bauer, Limited and King Ranch trim levels.
 It competes with the Chevrolet Tahoe, Toyota Sequoia and Dodge Durango.
-There’s a longer version called the Expedition EL.
+There’s a longer version available, called the Expedition EL.
 It’s about 15 inches longer and has a standard third row of seats.
 It competes with the Chevrolet Suburban.

 The front features a squared-off four-bar grille and angular headlights, and the rear window can open independent of the liftgate.
-At 206.4 inches long and 78.8 inches wide, the Expedition is the longest of the group, though the Tahoe and Sequoia are wider.
-Regular-length and extended Expeditions sport the same exterior styling.
-At 221.3 inches long, the Expedition EL is about the same size as the Suburban.
+Regular- and extended-length Expeditions sport the same exterior styling.

 - Standard capless fueling system